fdxmw/inkscape_sliceforms/README.md

 The videos are in Spanish, but Youtube's auto-translated captions work well.

-There currently is no assembly video for the hyperboloid of one sheet or the truncated sphere, but the processes are very similar to the cylinder.
+There currently is no assembly video for the hyperboloid of one sheet or the truncated sphere, but the assembly processes are very similar to the cylinder.

-In the assembly videos, María recommends setting aside two slices of the outer templates, and adding these two outer slices to the model after expanding the model from a flat stack of slices to a three-dimensional model.
+In the assembly videos, María recommends setting aside two slices of the outer templates, expanding the model from a flat stack of slices to a three-dimensional model, then finally adding the two set-aside outer templates to the three-dimensional model.
 I've found it helps to set aside as many outer slices as possible.
 With `N` slices, try setting aside `(N - 2) / 2` outer slices.